New Jersey Audubon’s Government Relations Team Is The Leading Policy Voice For Making New Jersey A Better Place For People And Wildlife.

 - Secured permanent funding in the amount of $2 billion every 20 years for preservation and, for the first time ever – stewardship – of NJ’s open space, parks, farmland, waterways, and historic sites

-- Raised awareness of the Delaware River Watershed through passing the federal Delaware River Basin Conservation Act and helped bring additional conservation funding to the region, including $13 million of Regional Conservation Partnership Program (RCPP) funds
+- Raised awareness of the Delaware River Watershed through passing the federal Delaware River Basin Conservation Act and helped bring additional conservation funding to the region, including $5 million for the new Delaware River Restoration Program and $13 million of Regional Conservation Partnership Program (RCPP) funds

 - Built support for federal policies directly effecting NJ and our wildlife like the Recovering America’s Wildlife Act.